 Health Benefits of Spikenard Essential Oil

-This property, along with its antibacterial property, makes the essential oil of Spikenard an efficient skin care agent.
-It helps to cure ailments caused by fungal infections on the skin and inside the body, including food poisoning by fungus, dermatitis, patches on skin, itching, deformation in the skin, and psoriasis.
+This property, along with its antibacterial property, makes the essential oil of spikenard an efficient skin care agent.
+It helps cure ailments caused by fungal infections on the skin and inside the body, including food poisoning by fungus, dermatitis, patches on the skin, itching, deformation of the skin, and psoriasis.

-This is one of the properties which makes this oil (and of course, Spikenard), a potent remedy for many skin ailments that result from bacterial infections.
-It not only works on the skin, but also helps terminate bacterial growth inside the body as well.
+This is one of the properties which makes spikenard oil a potent remedy for many skin conditions that result from bacterial infections.
+It not only works on the skin but also helps terminate bacterial growth inside the body as well.
 It can be applied on wounds to protect them from bacterial infections and is found to be effective in curing bacterial infections in the urethra, urinary bladder, and kidneys, as well as in the treatment of Athlete’s Foot, cholera, food poisoning, septic, and tetanus.

-The earthy and mossy fragrance of the essential oil of Spikenard is pleasant to the nostrils and the mind.
-It is very soothing on nerves and mind and gives a comfortable feeling.
+The earthy and mossy fragrance of the essential oil of spikenard is pleasant to the nostrils and the mind.
+It is very soothing to nerves and mind and gives a comfortable feeling.
 It is no wonder that such a fragrance would be used as a deodorant.
 Furthermore, it is not harsh and does not give you headaches or allergies like many synthetic deodorants do.

-This property of Spikenard, which is inherited by its essential oil, makes it fight nearly all sorts of inflammation, whether they effect the nervous, digestive or respiratory systems.
+The anti-inflammatory property of spikenard essential oil makes it fight nearly all sorts of inflammation, whether they affect the nervous, digestive or respiratory systems.

-Constipation or improper excretion is the root of almost seventy percent of ailments that we suffer from.
-It is mentally and psychologically disturbing as well.
-Laxatives are there to help, but many of them (particularly the synthetic ones) are very harsh on the entire digestive and excretory system and dry out the inner walls of the digestive tract, the intestines and the excretory tracts by washing out the mucus membrane.
+Spikenard essential oil works as a laxative for treating constipation or improper excretion, which is the root cause of almost seventy percent of ailments that we suffer from.
+Laxatives are there to help, but many of them (particularly the synthetic ones) are very harsh on the entire digestive and excretory system and dry out the inner walls of the digestive tract, the intestines, and the excretory tracts by washing out the mucous membrane.